site search by freefind |

 That's quite a list!
 Does any emperor meet it?

-We know the Beast of Revelation cannot be one of the first five for they are already dead.
+We know the Beast of Revelation cannot be one of the first five, for they are already dead.
 The seventh, Galba, did not initiate the persecution of Christians.
 That leaves us with number six - Nero.
 Nero became infamous for his total depravity and cruel persecution of the church.
 Let's see if he passes the test and matches each point given to John.

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.